NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 ## See the html page in the html.zip folder for a gif example of loading and interacting with Audio Labeler.

 I'm far from a professional programmer, so forgive me if this program has its bugs or issues.

+## If you use my code to do something fun or cool, share it with me!
+Also, credit is nice to have too.
+## Enjoy!